 - Are you an injured Longshoreman, Harborworker, or Defense Base Contractor?

 - Do you need help bringing or defending against Environmental Pollution Claims?

 - Have you suffered personal injury or property damage because of a defective vessel or defective equipment?

-If your legal needs involve admiralty and maritime law, please contact the Experienced Charleston, SC Maritime Lawyers at John Hughes Cooper, P.C. in Mount Pleasant, South Carolina.
+If your legal needs involve these or any of the myriad of other potential admiralty and maritime law issues, please contact the Experienced Charleston, SC Maritime Lawyers at John Hughes Cooper, P.C. in Mount Pleasant, South Carolina.
 We can explain your options and what we can do to assist you.

 Admiralty Jurisdiction and Choice of Forum